This delicious dense textured Brown Sugar Cake is a tender, rich in flavor bundt cake covered with a buttery caramel glaze.

 For the cake:

-Preheat oven to 350F.
-Generously grease and flour a 12-cup capacity Bundt Cake pan (measuring about 10 inches in diameter) and set aside.
+- Preheat oven to 350°F/176°C. Generously grease and flour a 12-cup capacity Bundt Cake pan (measuring about 10 inches in diameter) and set aside.

-In a large bowl, mix together the flour, baking soda and the salt.
+- In a large bowl, mix the flour, baking soda, and salt.
 Set aside.

-In a large bowl, cream together the butter, brown sugar and Granulated sugar until light and fluffy.
-One at a time, Beat in the eggs, mix in the vanilla.
+- In a large bowl or mixer, cream the butter, brown sugar, and Granulated sugar until light and fluffy. (around 3 minutes is perfect)

 For the glaze:

-Reduce the heat and simmer to thicken for 1-2 minutes.
-Off the heat, stir in the vanilla and set aside to cool.
+- Remove from heat and set aside to cool.
 The longer it cools, the thicker it becomes.
-When it’s at your desired consistency, drizzle over the cake and serve
+When it’s at your desired consistency, drizzle over the cooled cake and serve.